particle-iot/docs/src/content/reference/developer-tools/cli.md

 ## particle device-protection

-[Device protection](/scaling/best-practices/device-protection/) is an enterprise feature of Device OS 6.x to provide additional security for devices to prevent local flashing by USB or SWD/JTAG, USB serial access, and other features.
+[Device Protection](/scaling/best-practices/device-protection/) is an enterprise feature of Device OS 6.x to provide additional security for devices to prevent local flashing by USB or SWD/JTAG, USB serial access, and other features.

-Devices cannot be removed from device protection using the Particle CLI, but certain features such as USB serial access can be temporarily disabled.
+Devices cannot be removed from Device Protection using the Particle CLI, but certain features such as USB serial access can be temporarily disabled.

-You must be logged into a your Particle account in the CLI and have appropriate access to the product the protected device is in in order to use these commands.
+You must be logged into a your Particle account in the CLI and have appropriate access to the product the Protected Device is in in order to use these commands.

 ### device-protection status

-Print the status of device protection for a device connected by USB:
+Print the status of Device Protection for a device connected by USB:

 ```sh
 $ particle device-protection status